h2oai/h2o-3/h2o-docs/src/product/admissible.rst

 Infogram Plot
 ~~~~~~~~~~~~~

 The infogram function produces a visual guide to admisibility of the features.
 The visualization engine used in the R interface is the `ggplot2 <https://ggplot2.tidyverse.org/>`__ package and in Python, we use `matplotlib <https://matplotlib.org/>`__.

-Core Infogram
+Here's an example of the Core Infogram for the iris dataset.
-'''''''''''''

 .. figure:: images/infogram_core_iris.png
    :alt: H2O Core Infogram